 In addition, even seemingly safe herbal supplements, such as St. John’s wort, ginseng, and gingko, can cause injury when combined with certain other types of medications.

 Contact Our Attorneys Today to Discuss Your Potential Claim

-While we understand that you are likely focused on your physical recovery from the harmful effects you suffered after taking a dangerous drug, it is important to remember that time is of the essence when considering filing a legal claim for compensation.
+While we understand that you are likely focused on your physical recovery from the harmful effects you suffered after taking dangerous drugs, it is important to remember that time is of the essence when considering filing a legal claim for compensation.
 When you are ready to learn more about your options, we invite you to contact us for a consultation at (888) 348-2616.